PipedreamHQ/docs/docs/environment-variables/README.md

 Logging the value of any environment variables — for example, using `console.log` — will include that value in the logs associated with the cell.
 Please keep this in mind and take care not to print the values of sensitive secrets.
 :::

-## Forking pipelines that use environment variables
+## Forking workflows that use environment variables

-Your environment variables are made available to any running pipeline. **If you fork a public pipeline that uses an environment variable, make sure you review the code to see what environment variables it's using**.
+Your environment variables are made available to any running workflow. **If you fork a public workflow that uses an environment variable, make sure you review the code to see what environment variables it's using**.

-Reviewing the code ensures you have the necessary variables defined for the pipeline to run correctly, and makes sure the original pipeline author isn't reading variables that you don't need for the pipeline to function.
-You can always modify the code for the pipeline after forking to remove these variables, or change their names.
+Reviewing the code ensures you have the necessary variables defined for the workflow to run correctly, and makes sure the original workflow author isn't reading variables that you don't need for the workflow to function.
+You can always modify the code for the workflow after forking to remove these variables, or change their names.

-## Referencing environment variables in text, destination cells

-Currently, environment variables can only be referenced in code cells, and cannot be used in text cells or destination parameters.

 ## Limits